terapriseio/portaefik/README.md

 ```
 Then you need to define the env vars `APP_DOMAIN`, `APP_PORT`, and `APP_NAME` like:
 ```
-APP_DOMAIN=whatsup.yourDomain.com # what your set in the dns record APP_PORT=3001 # must be what your app actually uses APP_NAME=uptime # any name unique in your traefik config
+APP_DOMAIN=whatsup.yourDomain.com # what your set in the dns record.
+Do not include http(s):// APP_PORT=3001 # must be what your app actually uses APP_NAME=uptime # any name unique in your traefik config
 ```